Academany/fabzero/basic/doc.md

 > **Learning by doing:** Write a script to automate the conversion of your files to HTML.

-## Adding multimedia to your documentation
+## Adding Features to your documentation

+### Emoji

+Yes!
+You can add emotions to your documentation too!
+Gitlab and Github will render them properly.
+All you have to do is using some codes between colons like `:blush:` and it will show :blush:

+Visit the [Emoji cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/) for a full list of supported emoji :+1:

 ### Pictures